Job posting 18-06

-AREA OF CONSIDERATION: This position is open to all qualified candidates eligible to work in the United States.
+AREA OF CONSIDERATION: This position is open to all qualified candidates.

 This is the position of Information Technology Specialist in the High Energy Astrophysics Division of the Smithsonian Astrophysical Observatory and is for the purpose of providing computing support to the Chandra X-ray Center's (CXC) Science Support Division during all phases of the program.
 The Science Support Division operates as an integral part of the CXC, interacting with Systems Engineering and Integration and Data Systems staff as well as with many external Chandra elements, including the scientific community.